-Set your expectations sky high for this treetop hideaway at the base of the Blue Ridge Mountains.
+Set your expectations sky high for this treetop hideaway.

 What better way to fully experience the Blue Ridge Mountains and trees than to sleep among them at The Carolina Jewel Treehouse?
 With the area’s ample outdoor opportunities, numerous farm-to-table restaurants, and stunning natural beauty, this getaway is the quintessential experience for nature-loving families.

 Where to stay?

 The Carolina Jewel Treehouse (1006 Reems Creek Rd., Weaverville) is the ultimate treehouse experience.
 Built in 2016 by The Treehouse Guys from the DIY Network (the episode it titled, “Diamond in the Sky”), it's truly a gem.
 Appropriately nicknamed the “Tree Castle,” this 2-story hideaway has most of the amenities that you'd expect from a luxury hotel, including a full kitchen, dining area, two full bathrooms (with heated floors!), and gas fireplace.
 Inside, you’ll find whimsical touches like tree branches that appear to weave in and out of rooms and through the ceiling, plus hidden nooks and passageways that my kids loved exploring.
 Dramatic mountain views are on display through the countless windows; don’t miss the views from the lookout tower at the very top of the treehouse!
 With a queen-sized bed upstairs and a queen-sized sofa bed (with a memory foam mattress) downstairs, it comfortably sleeps four people.